mansii1310/github-practice/README.md

-# github-practice
+# GitHub Practice Project
-My first GitHub practice repository
-I am learning how to:
+This Repository is created to undertand GitHub basics
+## What I Learned
-- Create repository
+- Creating repositories
-- Edit README
+- Editing README files
+- Adding new files
-- Commit changes
+- Making commits
+## Why This Repo Exists
+This Repository is part of my journey to become a Data Scientist.
+## Author
+Mansi Mandlik